mevijays/training-ado/workflow-examples/artifact/mavenbuild.md

     SYSTEM_ACCESSTOKEN: $(System.AccessToken)

 ```
-**NOTE: use either of one method. mavenauthenticatetask or settings.xml**
+**NOTE: use either of one method. mavenauthenticatetask or settings.xml.
+If using maven authenticate then no -s settings.xml**
 ---

 ### Comparison of Methods